lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/02-About-blocks/README.md

 ## Learning Badges

 - What's a block?
-- What's the syntax of if this block has only 1 ruby instruction in it? several?
+- What's the syntax if the block has only 1 ruby instruction in it? several?
 - Re-consider all the iterators you used `#each_with_index`, `#select`, `#find`...
-Is it 100% clear that most of them are methods called with blocks?
+Is it 100% clear that they are methods called with a block?
 - Could you figure out approximately how the `map` iterator is coded for instance?